SharePoint/sp-dev-docs/docs/solution-guidance/performance-considerations-sharepoint-add-in.md

 ---
-title: Performance considerations in the SharePoint add-in model ms.date: 11/03/2017
+title: Performance considerations in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Performance considerations in the SharePoint add-in model
+Performance considerations in the SharePoint Add-in model
 =========================================================

 Summary